JKKDY/april/README.md

 ### 2. Design Notes

 APRIL is built around static composition rather than runtime polymorphism.
-Component categories that may be used, such as forces, fields, boundaries, monitors, containers, and executors, are declared at compile time through named parameter packs.
+Component categories that may be used, such as interactions, fields, boundaries, monitors, containers, and executors, are declared at compile time through named parameter packs.
 Concrete component objects and parameters are assigned at runtime.

 Static composition keeps the available execution paths visible to the compiler.
 Component types, memory layouts, field access, and execution modes remain statically visible, allowing the compiler to inline through abstraction layers and specialize kernels for the selected configuration.

 Where runtime selection is needed, APRIL uses statically known alternatives such as `std::variant` and `std::visit`.
-Dispatch points are kept outside inner loops where possible, so runtime flexibility does not dominate force-evaluation kernels.
+Dispatch points are kept outside inner loops where possible, so runtime flexibility does not dominate interaction-evaluation kernels.

 Component interfaces are enforced with Concepts and implemented through CRTP-style base classes.
 User-defined components inherit from these base classes and satisfy the same interfaces as built-in components and are compiled into the same execution paths.
 There is no separate plugin layer for custom code.